juliapsrk/taskhacker2022/README.md

 - user can create new team and/or join existing team ✅

-- user can create tasks (text + images)
+- user can create tasks (text) ✅
-- user can edit and delete tasks
+- user can edit and delete tasks ✅
-- user can change status of task
+- user can change status of task ✅

 - user can edit profile ✅